Skip to main content

 • rejected - Array of recipient addresses that were rejected by the server

-• rejectedErrors - Array of Error objects with details for each rejected recipient
+• rejectedErrors - Array of Error objects with details for each rejected recipient (only present if at least one recipient was rejected)

 • response - The final response string from the server